Abdur1Rafae/Voicer/README.md

 Utilised Structs and vectors of those Structs to post and fetch data from mongoDB.
 Created Enums to restrict options in scenarios like reactions to a tweet and switching between pages on frontend.
 Managed Error Handling using Rust's enums: Option and Result.

+# CLI Component
+A CLI based component written to match the recording library used which requires a CLI based input to stop recording.